mds-islam/Multi-dimensional-Raster-TimeSeries/README.md

 These scripts contain the workflow from reading, stacking, temporal unit changes, reprojection of point features, extracting data from raster layers and storing in a tuple, performing statistical analysis (i.e., RMSE, r-square estimation), and plotting the time series data.

+Are you curious to learn about my internship project?
+You can read the report from "InternReport_Saiful_s6048943".

 ![pt3](https://github.com/mds-islam/Multi-dimensional-Raster-TimeSeries/assets/158111120/84e06dc7-1b94-4fee-974e-4c0813be7b7b)

 Figure: Comparison between GPP from BETHY/DLR and LPJ-GUESS models (Lon: 5.34E, Lat: 44.29N).